george-hawkins/micropython-wifi-setup/README.md

     $ pip install --upgrade pip
     $ pip install rshell

-Only the `source` step needs to be repeated (whenever you open a new terminal session).
+Once set up, the `source` step is the only one you need to repeat - you need to use it whenever you open a new terminal session in order to activate the environment.
+If virtual environments are new to you, see my notes [here](https://github.com/george-hawkins/snippets/blob/master/python-venv.md).
 For more about `rshell`, see my notes [here](https://github.com/george-hawkins/micropython-notes/blob/master/tools-filesystem-and-repl.md#rshell).

 All the snippets below assume you've set the variable `PORT` to point to the serial device corresponding to your board.